SSDD: Single-Step Diffusion Decoder for Efficient Image Tokenization: Sampling and distillation analysis

 \mypar{Effect of sampling on fidelity and diversity} To better understand the behavior behind the shift of model behavior displayed in \Cref{fig:sampling}, we measure the Density (fidelity metric) and Coverage (diversity metric)~\citep{density_coverage_pmlr-v119-naeem20a} between the ground truth and reconstructed set on ImageNet \res{256}, when varying the number of sampling steps.
 We evaluate models with diverse sizes (S, M, L) and samplers ($\rho=0,2,4$), and display the results in~\Cref{fig:density_coverage}.
 In each case, both fidelity metrics (FID and Density) drop around the same point.
 The Coverage stays high even with a high number of sampling steps and does not suffer from meaningful drops.
 We hypothesize that LPIPS-regularized diffusion decoders suffer from an \textit{overshooting} issue, where the diversity increases outside the bounds of the training distribution support after enough steps.

 \mypar{Effect of distillation teacher steps on reconstruction and generation} We analyze in \Cref{fig:rgfid_steps} the behavior of both teacher and distilled student models on reconstruction and generation tasks, depending on the number $N$ of sampling steps.
 We observe in \Cref{fig:rgfid_steps_rfid} that the behavior of the distilled models follows closely the teacher on reconstruction tasks when using a low compression rate of f8c4, both for a small (S) and large (L) model.
 At a higher rate (f16c4), we observe a slight degradation of performances.
-On the contrary, for generation in \Cref{fig:rgfid_steps_gfid} the student models display consistent improvements over the teacher models at low compression rates, but at f16c4 a similar (small) performance gap is seen as for reconstruction.
+On the contrary, for generation in \Cref{fig:rgfid_steps_gfid} the student models display improvements over the teacher models for low number of reference sampling steps, with similar (at f8c4) or better results (at f16c4) with 8 teacher steps.
 This shows that our distillation method preserves most model capabilities for both reconstruction and generative tasks.